CompCogNeuro/CompCogNeuro.github.io/content/inhibition.md

 Inhibition is also critical for [[attention]], for suppressing the activity of many weaker inputs and allowing processing to focus on the most active one(s).
 For example, when searching for a friend in a crowd, you cannot process all of the people at once, so only a relatively few capture your attention, while the rest are ignored.
 In neural terms, we say that the detectors for the attended few were sufficiently excited to out-compete all the others, which remain below the firing threshold due to the high levels of inhibition.
 Both bottom-up and top-down factors can contribute to which neural detectors get over threshold or not, but without inhibition, there wouldn't be any ability to select only a few to focus on in the first place.

 People with Balint's syndrome, who have bilateral damage to the parietal cortex (which plays a critical role in spatial attention of this sort), show reduced attentional effects and also are typically unable to process anything if a visual display contains more than one item (i.e., _simultanagnosia_, which is the inability to recognize objects when there are multiple simultaneously present in a scene).
-You can explore a simulation of this phenomenon in the [[attention sim]].
+You can explore a simulation of this phenomenon in the [[attention simulation]].

 ## Feedforward and feedback inhibition